 Although it may not be one of the first thoughts when it comes to managing a coworking space, it is vital to have a strong security system and software in place.
 After all, maintaining a coworking space means you will have a constant stream of new and existing members going in and out of your area.

-Security is often easy to overlook—until something bad happens.
+Security is often easy to overlook until something bad happens.
 This matters especially to coworking spaces where turnover rates may be high and new members come in and out every day.
-Technology can help alleviate the inherent risk in the modern workplace by allowing you to check the credentials of who comes in and out while noting the time and date of each occurrence.
+Technology can help reduce the inherent risk in the modern workplace by allowing you to check the credentials of who comes in and out while noting the time and date of each occurrence.

 With camera integrations, it can even show who came into the office as well as who trailed in together with them.
 Real-time footage can be retrieved in the case of a crime or emergency, and knowing that a proper access control system is in place naturally deters misbehavior.